couchbaselabs/hands_on_n1ql/content/slide-64.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Multi-Index Scan

-Multi-Index Scan: Using multiple indices for flexibility and performance.
+Using multiple indices for flexibility and performance.

 This query gets the top 10 rated products